 Instant Pot Bone Broth

-Learn how to make Nutrient Rich Instant Pot Bone Broth Recipe (Pressure Cooker Bone Broth) from our 10+ Experiments!
+Learn how to make Nutrient Rich Instant Pot Bone Broth (Pressure Cooker Bone Broth) from our 10+ Experiments!
 Super easy without simmering for hours.

 Optional Step to Enhance the Bone Broth: Heat up your pressure cooker over medium high heat (Instant Pot: press Sauté button and click the Adjust button to go to Sauté More function).
 Make sure your pot is as hot as it can be (Instant Pot: wait until the indicator says HOT).